“Fear is a yellow light, not a red one.”

 In the meantime, drink lots of water, try to eat well, try to keep moving.
 Get outside at least once a day.
 Cry.
 Find someone to talk to.
 A friend listens differently than a therapist.
 You will likely need both.

 Feel free to check back here down the road.
 Alex will be working on an e-book to help others during those first stages of grief.
-She will make that available here as soon as its ready.
+She will make that available here as soon as it’s ready.

 No.